-Figure 2-2 : Entities and Functions Involved in Mission Planning
+Figure 2-2 : Entities and Functions involved in Mission Planning

 As an example, figure 2-2 illustrates potential deployment of each of the functions identified in figure 2-1 to the entities listed above.
 The circles indicate where each of the functions are typically deployed in existing systems, or where they could potentially be deployed in the future.
 The arrows indicate the interactions in a typical current deployment, but the potential distribution of functions indicated by the circles shows that all the functional interfaces shown in figure 2-1 can be exposed to the boundaries between entities.
 It is where the interactions between the functions are exposed across one or more boundaries between entities that there is a need for standardization within CCSDS as a potentially interoperable interface between agencies.